 Release the product manually

-If you miss your release date, or don't upload the product in time, or are a real Gary Go-getter and want to release the product early, you can do that too!
+If you miss your release date, don't upload the product in time, or just want to release the product early, you can release the product manually.

-Simply go to your Share tab, scroll down to the bottom of the page,and click Release now, initiating the charging and distribution process.
+To do this, go to your Share tab and click Release product, initiating the charging and distribution process.

 After the Release Date

 Once your product has been released, it will convert into a regular Gumroad product.
 You can, as with any other product, change the name, price, description, files, cover image, etc. at any time.
 Like with any other standard product, customers will be able to purchase it and immediately receive the files.

 When a product is released, it takes about 24 hours to fully process all of your customers' cards and PayPal accounts.
 That means some customers will not have immediate access to the products the second that you release the product.
 We advise that you wait a day before sending out important updates to your customers - let everyone get charged first, then provide them with more information.
 You can always set up a Workflow to automatically send important messaging to customers after their purchases are completed.

 Not all of your customers' charges will succeed.
 Often times, especially if a customer pre-ordered several months ago, their credit card provider may block the purchase from going through.
 Or they might have changed credit cards and forgotten to update this on the purchase form.
 After 24 hours, we will send you an automated email with a list of the failed charges on your pre-order release.
 You can then directly contact these customers and have them buy the product again.
 If you've raised the price of the product since they pre-ordered it, you can give them an offer code to reduce the price again.

 Sometimes customers will be confused whether or not they have been charged.
 Their credit card statement might show a "pending" charge that's actually failed.
 To verify whether or not a customer has been charged, you can: